-Lange and a second second second second Director, Recording Secretary, or Board with identification information, specifically the date and items discussed.
-Secretary Adds the identification information contained on the audio recording's label to a cumulative list of closed meeting recordings.
+Director, Recording with identification information, specifically the date and items discussed.
+Secretary, or Board Adds the identification information contained on the audio recording's label to Secretary a cumulative list of closed meeting recordings.
 As soon as possible, puts the recording of the closed meeting in the previously identified secure location for storing recordings of closed meetings.
-Upon request of a Board member: Provides access to the verbatim recordings minutes at a reasonable time and place without disrupting Association operations; Supervises the access to the closed session minutes or delegates it to one of the following individuals in the Association: a.
-The Recording Secretary,b.
-The Director or designated administrator, orc.
+Upon request of a Board member: 1.
+Provides access to the verbatim recordings minutes at a reasonable time and place without disrupting Association operations; 2.
+Supervises the access to the closed session minutes or delegates it to one of the following individuals in the Association: a.
+The Recording Secretary, b.
+The Director or designated administrator, or c.
 Any elected Board member; and 3.
 Logs the access to the recordings in 2:220-E7, Access to Closed Meeting Minutes and Verbatim Recordings.
-For Closed Meeting Minutes: Prepares written closed meeting minutes that include: The date, time, and place of the closed meeting The Board members present and absent A summary of discussion on all matters proposed or discussed The time the closed meeting was adjourned Upon request of a Board member: Provides access to the closed session minutes at a reasonable time and place without disrupting Association operations; Supervises the access to the closed session minutes or delegates it to one of the following individuals in the Association: a.
+For Closed Meeting Minutes: Prepares written closed meeting minutes that include: • The date, time, and place of the closed meeting The Board members present and absent A summary of discussion on all matters proposed or discussed The time the closed meeting was adjourned Upon request of a Board member: 1.
+Provides access to the closed session minutes at a reasonable time and place without disrupting Association operations; 2.
+Supervises the access to the closed session minutes or delegates it to one of the following individuals in the Association: a.
 The Recording Secretary, b.
 The Director or designated administrator, or c.
 Any elected Board member; and 3.
-Logs the access in 2:220-E7, Access to Closed Meeting Minutes and Verbatim Recordings .
-After a closed meeting: Approves the previous closed meeting minutes at the next open meeting.
-Board of Control In preparation for the semi-annual review.
-Every six months, prepares a recommendation concerning the continued need for confidential treatment of all of the Board's closed meeting minutes; includes this recommendation in the packet for the meeting in which the Board
+Logs the access in 2:220-E7, Access to Closed Meeting Minutes and Verbatim Recordings.
+After a closed Approves the previous closed meeting minutes at the next open meeting. meeting: Board of Control In preparation for Every six months, prepares a recommendation concerning the continued need the semi-annual for confidential treatment of all of the Board's closed meeting minutes; includes this recommendation in the packet for the meeting in which the Board review.